A method for optically trapping nanospheres at micron range from a tilted mirror: Experimental Setup

 \section{Experimental Setup}

 The optical trap is created by using a microscope objective with numerical aperture (NA) of 0.67 (OptoSigma PAL-50-NIR-HR-LC00) and laser of wavelength $\lambda=1560$ nm (NKT Adjustik HP C15).
-This objective has an approximate $1/e^2$ waist $w_0 = 1.5$ $\mu$m as specified by the manufacturer and a working distance of $10$ mm.
+This objective has an approximate $1/e^2$ waist $w_0 \approx 1.5$ $\mu$m as determined with a scanning slit beam profiler (Dataray Beam'R2).
 This larger working distance is preferential to provide the necessary space for collection optics and the tilted conducting surface.
 The optical set up is schematically represented in Fig. \ref{fig:setup}c.
-Spherical SiO$_2$ nanoparticles with a nominal diameter of $170$ nm and density $\rho = 2000$ kg/m$^3$ are initially trapped in a single beam optical tweezer at a pressure of $10$ Torr.
-The nanoparticles are launched into the trap by using a piezoelectric transducer to release nanoparticles from a glass substrate using the method described in Ref. \cite{weisman2022}.
+Spherical SiO$_2$ nanoparticles with a nominal diameter of $170$ nm and density $\rho = 2.0$ g/cm$^3$ are initially trapped in a single beam optical tweezer at a pressure of $10$ Torr.
+We note that the density of the nanoparticles used in this study is approximately 10 percent less than bulk silica due to the synthesis method utilized by the commercial vendor (Bangs Laboratories, Inc.), typical for nanospheres produced with the wet-based Stober method \cite{STOBER196862}.
+The nanoparticles are launched into the trap by using a piezoelectric transducer to release nanoparticles from a glass substrate using the method described in Ref. \cite{weisman2022}, some of which are trapped with a non-zero surface charge.